 Homeowners associations are established to ensure the proper maintenance of common areas, amenities, and other community resources.
 To fund these, HOAs rely on the contributions made by homeowners in the form of regular assessments and reserve funds.
 The reserve fund is essential in ensuring that the HOA can cover unforeseen expenses, repairs, or replacement of community property.
 However, what happens when the HOA board fails to maintain the reserve fund at a proper level for the association?

 Reserve studies are a critical tool for HOAs to help ensure that they have adequate funds available to cover future repairs, replacements, and other significant expenses.
 These studies provide a comprehensive financial analysis of an HOA's reserve fund, including an inventory of the property's common elements, estimates of their remaining useful life, and projected costs for their repair or replacement.

 Homeowners associations (HOAs) are organizations responsible for maintaining and managing common areas and amenities within a community.
 To accomplish their objectives, HOAs require funds, which are raised through member assessments.

-An area where a lot of HOA board members get into trouble relate to properly understanding the operating fund and the reserve fund in a homeowners association.
-If the two funds aren’t properly maintained a Board can be setting up the Association for failure and don’t even know it.
-It’s crucial that Boards understand how to use the operating fund and reserve fund, and use them correctly so they don’t find the Association in financial ruin.
+Many HOA board members get into trouble due to not understanding the operating fund and reserve fund in a homeowners Association.
+If these two funds aren’t properly maintained, a Board can unintentionally cause the Association to fail financially.
+Therefore, it’s crucial that Boards understand how to correctly use the operating fund and reserve fund.